-- On returning from school breaks, students must report on time. - Late arrival without a genuine reason at the beginning of semester and departure from the University before the end of semester may lead to disciplinary action.
-In extreme cases, this may lead to immediate expulsion. - All resident students shall be in residence not later than midnight of the beginning of the semester. - Students joining the University for the first time shall be in residence on the date prescribed on the school calendar.

-- Any student unable to do so shall inform the office of the Academic Registrar in writing within a period of two weeks from the expected reporting date - All students move out of hostels for school breaks not later than the last day of the semester. - Permission to stay in the hostels on academic or health grounds may be given only where the head of department concerned, or the University medical officer as the case may be, certifies that this is necessary and makes provision for the accommodation charge. - Permission to remain in a hostel during a school break may be given by the Dean of Students.
+- On returning from school breaks, students must report on time. - All resident students shall be in residence not later than midnight of the beginning of the semester. - Students joining the University for the first time shall be in residence on the date prescribed on the school calendar. - Any student unable to do so shall inform the office of the Academic Registrar through his or her academic adviser. - All students move out of hostels for school break no later than the last day of the semester. - Permission to stay in the hostels on academic or health grounds may be given only where the head of department concerned, or the University medical officer as the case may be, certifies that this is necessary and makes provision for the accommodation charge. - Permission to remain in a hostel during a school break may be given by the Dean of Students.
 A payment for accommodation in a hostel during school break will be assessed according to University fees. - No resident student shall sleep out of the University during semester time without permission. - Permission may be granted in extreme cases for a student to miss up to one week of school.
-Permission may be obtained from the DVC for Academic Affairs through the head of the department and Dean of Students. - On returning from school break or leave of absence, every student shall report to the DVCAA immediately, or to the head of the department, according to the rules existing in each department. - Punctuality at all times is expected at lectures and chapel services.
+Permission may be obtained from the DVC for Academic Affairs through the head of the department. - On returning from school break or leave of absence, every student shall report to the DVCAA immediately, or to the head of the department, according to the rules existing in each department. - Punctuality at all times is expected at lectures and chapel services. - Late arrival without a genuine reason at the beginning of semester and departure from the University before the end of semester may lead to disciplinary action.
+In extreme cases, this may lead to immediate suspension or expulsion.